-The harbor, with a natural depth of 12 feet, is also where the Confederate submarine, the CSS H.L.
+The harbor, with a natural depth of 12 feet, is also where the Confederate submarine, the H.L.
 Hunley, successfully attacked the USS Housatonic on the night of February 17, 1864.
 The Hunley was the first submarine to sink an enemy ship.
 The crew of the Hunley sank after the attack, killing all eight crewmen.
-The Hunley was discovered on the floor of the harbor in 1995, though another claim that the submarine was discovered in 1970 makes the initial discovery date controversial.
+The Hunley was discovered on the floor of the harbor in 1995, though another claim, which is unsupported by the courts, that the submarine was discovered in 1970 makes the initial discovery date controversial.
 The vessel was recovered on August 8, 2000 and is now on display at the Warren Lasch Conservation Center in North Charleston.

 Prior to the Civil War, the Rivers and Harbors Act of 1852 permitted dredging the channels of the harbor to a depth of 17 feet.
 However, the war interrupted the project, which was not completed until 1895.
 While the resulting jetties that now flank the entrance to the harbor allow for the entrance of large ships, they are also blamed for the erosion of nearby Folly Beach.
 Today the harbor has been dredged to a depth of 45 feet.
 A plan to further deepen the harbor’s channels to 52 feet to allow the entrance of post-Panamax ships began in 2015 by the United States Army Corps of Engineers.